Correctional Facilities

 Challenges during the COVID-19 pandemic

-- COVID-19 behaves as an aerosol virus, comparable to SARS, MERS and H1N1, and is spread through breathing, speaking, coughing, and sneezing which causes it to transmit more effectively to those in close quarters.
+- COVID-19 behaves as an aerosol virus, comparable to SARS, MERS, and H1N1, and is spread through breathing, speaking, coughing, and sneezing, which makes it transmit more effectively in close quarters.

-- Lack of or limited onsite medical support means that the staff can be quickly overwhelmed by COVID-19 cases making it necessary to transport inmates to medical facilities or another prison to receive medical attention.
+- Lack of or limited on-site medical support can quickly overwhelm staff with COVID-19 cases, necessitating transport of inmates to medical facilities or another prison for medical attention.

-The addition of humidity to an indoor space can render viruses inactive and less infectious quickly, ultimately reducing the spread of viruses.
+Adding humidity to an indoor space can quickly render viruses inactive and less infectious, ultimately reducing their spread.

-- Low ambient humidity reduces droplet size which allows for a prolonged airborne period which in turn allows for further travel distance – the low weight due to loss of water prevents the virus from being ‘knocked down’ and then cleaned up with usual surface cleaning/hygiene.
-Extended Airborne time may be as much as 36 to 72 hours and allows for significant travel of the virus.
+- Low ambient humidity reduces droplet size, allowing a prolonged airborne period, which in turn allows for greater travel distance.
+The low weight due to water loss prevents the virus from being ‘knocked down’ and then cleaned up with usual surface cleaning/hygiene.
+Extended Airborne time may be 36 to 72 hours, allowing for significant travel of the virus.
 In addition, low humidity and low ‘droplet weight’ may allow viruses to become airborne again after settling.

 Issues caused by low or fluctuating relative humidity